Timmy-Bergkvist/Pralinorskan-app/README.md

 #### Project sections:

-  - Header and navbar:
+  - Header and navbar: Containing a logo, Home, Products, Special Offers, My Account logo, Cart logo and Login/Logout links.
-    A logo that are displayed on the left side and on click will redirect the user to home page.

-    Three links are displayed Home, Products and Special Offers and on click will redirect the user to home page, Special Offers page.
-Clicking products link a drop down menu will be displayed with different products alternatives.

-    A cart logo that are displayed on the right side and on click will redirect the user to cart page.

-    If user is logged in a user logo are displayed on the right side and on click a dropdown menu will be displayed with three options.
-Profile details, Order History and Logout.

-    If user is logout a Login and Register links are displayed.

-  - Homepage:
-  Containing a welcome message and a button that will redirect the user to all product page.
-  In the middle of the page there will be four images of the stores best selling products.
+  - Homepage: Containing a welcome message and images of the stores best selling products.

   - Products: Containing all products that the store is selling.

   - Product: Containing specific information and image about the product.

-  - Sign up form: Containing a form that enables user to sign up for the app.
+  - Sign up form: Containing a form that enables customer to sign up for the app.

-  - Login form: Containing a form that enables user to login for the app.
+  - Login form: Containing a form that enables customer to login for the app.

-  - Shopping cart: Contains information on products that are posted by the user ready to be purchased, updated or deleted.
+  - Shopping cart: Contains information on products that are posted by the customer ready to be purchased, updated or deleted.

-  - Checkout: Contains a form to be filled by the user to make the payment and delivery.
+  - Checkout: Contains a form to be filled by the customer to make the payment and delivery.

-  - Profile: Containing user information and the options to edit user information.
+  - Profile: Containing customer information and the options to edit customer information.

   - Order history: Containing information of previous purchases.

-  - Footer: Displays info and links to social medias.
+  - Footer: Displays information and links to social medias.

 #### User Stories